 For adidas their best boots are their + models, or if you prefer laces the .1 versions, here you will see some differences between these models and you could say that the + models are better, especially where they are given chrome soleplates or extra technologies.

 If you don’t want a laceless boot (+) then for you the .1 model will be sufficient, in fact Mo Salah and Lionel Messi both prefer the .1 X over the + laceless, so are the X+ models really the best?
 Perhaps not.

 Puma’s Best Models

 Puma have their best Future and Ultra as their Elite level models, these have the latest technologies and are as worn by professionals on pitch.
-The naming of the Future, sees the Future Z 1.3 be the top version and worn by the likes of Neymar, whilst the best Ultra is the 1.4 as worn by Griezmann.
+The naming of the Puma boots, sees the Future Ultimate be the top version and worn by the likes of Neymar, whilst the Ultra Ultimate is worn by Antoine Griezmann.

 What Are The Best Boots For My Pitch?

 Every detail is important to us, and that is why we also take note of the various soleplates and stud configurations to determine which are best for certain types of pitches and a variety of surfaces.
 Be it Nike’s Aerotrac and Hyperreactive outsole, adidas Controlframe and Speedframe, or Puma’s Rapidagility or Rapidsprint soleplates, they are usually referred to as Firm Ground Football Boots, for natural grass pitches.